Aedif/TokenVariants/README.md

 #### Update Actor portrait

 When enabled selecting an image from the Token HUD will also apply it to the character sheet.

+#### Include wildcard images

+'Alternate Actor Tokens' will be included in the HUD.

 ### Search by Keyword